matanbroner/matanbroner.com/about.md

 This site was built using the <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a> theme for Jekyll.
 I modified it to fit my needs.

+Furthermore, the site is deployed using <a href="https://www.netlify.com/">Netlify</a>.

 **Get in touch 📪**

 - {{ site.author.email }}